-What causes Polymyalgia Rheumatica?
+What Causes Polymyalgia Rheumatica?

-What are the symptoms of PMR and Giant Cell Arteritis?
+What are the Symptoms of PMR and Giant Cell Arteritis?

 According to the Arthritis Foundation, people suffering from PMR experience pain and stiffness in at least two of the following areas: lower back, hips, neck, thighs, upper arms, and shoulders.
 Fever and fatigue are also hallmarks of the disorder.

-In Giant Cell Arteritis, inflammation develops in the temporal arteries on the side of the head, which can lead to blindness or a stroke.
+In Giant Cell Arteritis, inflammation develops in the temporal arteries on the side of the head, which can lead to blindness or stroke.
 Symptoms include headaches on the side of the head, a tender, hot scalp, vision changes, and jaw pain while eating.

-How is PMR diagnosed?
+How is PMR Diagnosed?

 Rheumatologists have specialized training and experience to expertly diagnose and treat individuals with PMR.
 Obtaining an accurate diagnosis starts with a physical exam, a family and medical history, and blood tests to check for inflammation (e.g., C-reactive protein, Rheumatoid Factor, and others) to rule out rheumatoid arthritis or lupus.

-What are the treatments for PMR?
+What are the Treatments for Polymyalgia Rheumatica?

-Reducing inflammation and the symptoms it causes is a critical component of treating PMR.
+Reducing inflammation and the symptoms it causes is a critical component of Polymyalgia Rheumatica treatment.
 Corticosteroids such as prednisone are highly effective medications for this task.
-Your physician will provide explicit instructions on how to increase steroid dosages, and then reduce them, as symptoms are alleviated.
+Your physician will provide explicit instructions on how to increase steroid dosages, and later reduce them as symptoms are alleviated.
 Over-the-counter medications such as naproxen (sold under the brand name, ALEVE®) or ibuprofen may also be recommended to reduce pain and inflammation.